-He lives with his wife, Judy, in Fall City, Washington and has three children.
+He lives with his wife, Judy, in Fall City, Washington and has three adult children who he happily works with daily in the trees.

 The love of treehouses must be contagious because Judy gets as excited about the arboreal structures as the rest of her family does.
 When she's not busy running Treehouse Point (with the help of an incredible staff!)
 Judy loves to cook, play soccer, hike and drink tequila with her friends.
 She married Pete nearly 27 years ago and is an excellent mom to their three fantastic kids, three dogs, a large cat and a bunch of chickens.

 Emily arrived as the Nelson's first born when Pete and Judy were only dreaming about how they might live a life built around treehouses.
 Having been raised around the goings on at Nelson headquarters, Emily knows the ins and outs of the biz and specializes in reigning Pete in.
 When Emily isn't running all things related to her treehouse swag and supply business, Be in a Tree, she can often be found chatting loudly with Pete on her parent's front porch with her dog ToastyRoastyMunchyBun.

 After being refined at various educational institutions for the past few years, Henry, twin of Charlie, is has officially busted onto the treehouse scene!
 A key member of the travel team, and a night crew regular, Henry is quickly mastering building in the trees.
 Tasked with building all of the compostable toilets used in the treehouses, he is known for his signature Hank Tanks.
 When Henry is not busy swinging a hammer you can probably find him hucking a Frisbee out in the backyard, or sporting a backpack and exploring the great Pacific Northwest.